xaitax/Chrome-App-Bound-Encryption-Decryption/README.md

 ## ⚠️ Potential Issues & Errors

-### DecryptData failed.
-LastError: 2148073483

-If you see: `DecryptData failed.
-LastError: 2148073483`
+### `DecryptData failed.
+HRESULT: 0x8004a003.
+Last COM Error: 8009000b.
+Decrypted BSTR is null.`

+If you encounter this error message from the DLL's log output, it indicates a failure within Chrome's internal decryption mechanism, specifically when calling the `IElevator::DecryptData` COM method.

+Let's break down the error codes:

+*   **`HRESULT: 0x8004a003`**: This is the COM error code `EPT_S_NOT_REGISTERED`.
+It typically means that a necessary RPC (Remote Procedure Call) endpoint that the `IElevator` COM object relies upon could not be found, was not registered, or there was an issue with inter-process communication.
+This could be a primary cause or a contributing factor preventing the `IElevator` object from functioning correctly.
-then in hex that’s `0x8009000B`, which corresponds to **NTE_BAD_KEY_STATE** (“Key not valid for use in specified state”).
-Under the hood this means **DPAPI** (the Windows Data Protection API) couldn’t decrypt the wrapped AES-GCM key stored in Chrome’s Local State.
+*   **`Last COM Error: 0x8009000b`** (hexadecimal for `2148073483`): This is the Windows Cryptography API error `NTE_BAD_KEY_STATE` (“Key not valid for use in specified state”).
+This means DPAPI (the Windows Data Protection API) couldn’t decrypt the wrapped AES-GCM key stored in Chrome’s `Local State` file.
+The key was likely inaccessible or considered invalid *from the context or state in which the `IElevator` object was trying to use it*.

+The `EPT_S_NOT_REGISTERED` error might prevent the `IElevator` from establishing the correct operational context or from communicating with other necessary Chrome components, which in turn leads to the `NTE_BAD_KEY_STATE` when it attempts the actual cryptographic decryption.

-#### Common causes
+#### Common Causes
-- **Password change**
+Many of these relate to the conditions required for DPAPI to successfully operate:

-  When you change your Windows logon password, Windows re-wraps your DPAPI master key under the new password—but if the old key can’t be decrypted (e.g. missing backup), any older data blobs fail.
+*   When you change your Windows logon password, Windows re-wraps your DPAPI master key under the new password.
+If the old key can’t be decrypted (e.g., because the system wasn't properly online to sync, or a cached credential issue), any older data blobs protected by it might fail to decrypt until a successful re-encryption cycle.
-- **Wrong user or machine**
-  DPAPI keys are tied to a specific user + machine combo.
-Pointing at a profile copied from another account or PC will fail.
+*   DPAPI keys are tied to a specific user profile on a specific machine.
+Attempting to decrypt data from a Chrome profile copied from another user account or another computer will fail.
-- **Elevation/context mismatch**
-  If you run the injector as **Administrator** (or SYSTEM) against a non-elevated user’s profile, DPAPI will refuse because the decryption context doesn’t match the interactive user.
+*   If you run the injector as **Administrator** (or as the `SYSTEM` account) targeting a Chrome process running as a standard, non-elevated user, DPAPI will likely refuse the decryption.
+The security context for decryption must match that of the user who originally encrypted the data.
+The `IElevator` object itself has specific context requirements.
-- **Corrupted or missing DPAPI vault**
-  If the folder `%APPDATA%\Microsoft\Protect\{SID}` is missing or its permissions broken, DPAPI can’t find your master key.
+*   The user's DPAPI master keys are stored in `%APPDATA%\Microsoft\Protect\{SID}` (where `{SID}` is the user's Security Identifier).
+If this folder is missing, corrupted, or its permissions are incorrect, DPAPI cannot access the necessary keys.
+*   The `IElevator` COM interface and its underlying RPC mechanisms are internal to Chrome.
+Google can modify their behavior, requirements, or even how they are registered with any Chrome update.
+This tool might be incompatible with the specific Chrome version you are targeting.
+*   Antivirus, EDR (Endpoint Detection and Response), or other security software might be interfering with the COM/RPC communications, the DLL's ability to interact with `IElevator`, or its access to cryptographic functions and resources.

 #### Work-around / Notes
-- **Run as the same interactive user** (and at the same privilege level) that originally encrypted the Local State.
-- **Log off & back on** after password changes so Windows can re-encrypt your DPAPI vault.
-- **Ensure your profile folder hasn’t been moved or restored** from backup without the DPAPI vault.
+*   Ensure the injector is run from the *same interactive user account* that owns the Chrome profile and at the *same privilege level* as the target Chrome processes (usually non-elevated).
+*   After a Windows password change, logging off and back on can help ensure DPAPI has correctly re-synchronized and re-encrypted necessary keys.
+*   Ensure the Chrome profile folder (`%LOCALAPPDATA%\Google\Chrome\User Data\`) has not been moved, restored from a backup from another system/user, or had its DPAPI-related files tampered with.
+*   The tool's success can be highly dependent on the Chrome version.
+Check if this tool version is known to work with your installed Chrome version.
+*   To rule out interference, you might *temporarily* disable security software.
+Re-enable it immediately after testing.
-- There _is_ a recovery path via `IElevator::RunRecoveryCRXElevated(...)`, which can re-wrap keys even if DPAPI fails—but it isn’t included here to avoid giving malware an automated bypass.
+*   Chrome has an internal recovery mechanism (`IElevator::RunRecoveryCRXElevated(...)`) that can re-wrap keys if DPAPI fails, but not implemented by this tool to avoid providing an easy bypass for malware.

 ## 🆕 Changelog